Manage machine catalogs

 -

 The machines are created as a background process, and can take much time when creating many machines.
-Machine creation continues even if you close the Full Configuration management interface.
+Machine creation continues even if you close the Studio.

 Use CSV files to bulk add machines to a catalog